cormullion/Karnak.jl/docs/src/syntax.md

 g = smallgraph(:octahedral)
 sethue("gold")
 drawgraph(g, layout=stress,
     vertexlabels = 1:nv(g),
     vertexshapesizes = 10
     )
 end 600 300
 ```

 You can use a function with `vertexlabels` to display a vertex; it should return a string to display.
+Labelling all of them isn't always necessary.

 ```@example graphsection
 @drawsvg begin